- About Us

-Our talented lawyers can help you protect your interests and navigate a favorable path to your post-divorce future.
-Call the Moradi Saslaw San Francisco and Bay Area offices today at 415.872.1080 to discuss whether mediation is the right choice for you.
+Our talented Irvine divorce lawyers can help you protect your interests and navigate a favorable path to your post-divorce future.
+Call the Moradi Saslaw Orange County and Bay Area offices today at 415.872.1080 to discuss whether mediation is the right choice for you.

 You can use mediation at any point in the divorce process to resolve issues between you and your spouse.
 You should hire a divorce attorney in San Francisco to best represent your interests in the mediation process.
 In simple cases where both parties have equal negotiating power, you could hire a single attorney to be your mediator without the need for individual lawyers for you and your spouse.
 Otherwise, you will each need your own attorney.

 In some cases, spouses may start with just a mediator but hire attorneys later in the process as more complicated issues arise.
 Whatever your needs, the lawyers at Moradi Saslaw are dedicated to getting you the most logical, practical, and favorable terms for your family.

 This first stage of the mediation process sets the tone for the rest.
 After meeting with your lawyer, you’ll work with your spouse and a neutral, third-party mediator to:

 Your lawyer can help you communicate your needs and represent your interests.

 The information-gathering stage can start at or after your first mediation session and can take two or three sessions to fully complete.
 In order to have the best chance at success, it’s important that you, your spouse, and your mediator are fully informed of all the relevant facts in your case.
 If certain information is under dispute or unavailable, your mediator will help you find ways to access or determine the information you need to know.